 Indian theater and film personality Girish Karnad dies at 81

-NEW DELHI (AP) — Girish Karnad, a top Indian playwright, actor, director and a rights activist, has died after a prolonged illness.
+NEW DELHI (AP) — Girish Karnad, a top Indian playwright, actor, director and a rights activist, died on Monday after a prolonged illness.
 He was 81.

-India's president and the prime minister condoled Karnad's death on Monday at his home in Bangalore, the capital of southern Karnataka state.
+India's president and the prime minister expressed their condolences after Karnad died at his home in Bangalore, the capital of southern Karnataka state.
+The family did not elaborate on his illness.

 A renowned theater personality, he predominantly worked in South Indian cinema and Bollywood.
 He was a Rhodes scholar in the 1960s and earned a master of arts degree in philosophy, political science and economics, the Press Trust of India news agency said.